Denolle-Lab/Group_Utils/presentation-guidelines.md

 Group members are encouraged and will be supported to attend domestic and international conferences.
-Graduate student and postdocs may expect to go to 3-4 conferences a year.
+Graduate students and postdocs may expect to go to 3-4 conferences a year.
 In-person meetings bring better networking opportunities than virtual meetings, and I will encourage travel when it is safe.

+I cannot provide funds for the Society Memberships.

 ## Choice of a conference
 - Group members should expect to attend AGU, SSA, SCEC